 Adult Adoption

 We are thrilled to help bring families together when an adult is being adopted into a family.
 A few words of caution: adult adoption is a permanent decision to remove yourself from your biological family and legally be a part of your adoptive family.
 There is not a mechanism in the law to reverse this decision and it must be taken very seriously.
-The cost for adult adoption is $1,500.00 plus all filing fees.
-This does include court and waiting time.